-Zilber's proposes [60] to prove 'canonicity results for pseudo-analytic' structures.
-Informally, 'canonical means the theory of the structure in a suitable possibly infinitary language (see Section 2) has one model in each uncountable power' while 'pseudoanalytic means the model of power 2^{\aleph_0} can be taken as a reduct of an expansion of the complex numbers by analytic functions'.
+Zilber proposes [62] to prove 'canonicity results for pseudo-analytic' structures.
+Informally, 'canonical' means 'the theory of the structure in a suitable possibly infinitary language (see Section 2) has one model in each uncountable power' while 'pseudoanalytic' means 'the model of power $2^{\aleph_0}$ can be taken as a reduct of an expansion of the complex numbers by analytic functions'.
 This program interacts with two other lines of research.
 First is the general study of categoricity theorems in infinitary languages.
-After initial results by Keisler, reported in [31], this line was taken up in a long series of works by Shelah.
+After initial results by Keisler, reported in [32], this line was taken up in a long series of works by Shelah.
 We place Zilber's work in this context.
 The second direction stems from Hrushovski's construction of a counterexample to Zilber's conjecture that every strongly minimal set is 'trivial', 'vector space-like', or 'field-like'.
-This construction turns out to be very concrete example of the Abstract Elementary Classes which arose in Shelah's analysis.
+This construction turns out to be a very concrete example of an Abstract Elementary Class, a concept that arose in Shelah's analysis.
 This paper examines the intertwining of these three themes.
+For simplicity, we work in a countable vocabulary.

-The study of $(\mathcal{C}, +, \cdot, \exp)$ leads one immediately to some extension of first order logic; the integers with all their arithmetic are first order definable in $(\mathcal{C}, +, \cdot, \exp)$.
-Thus, the first order theory of complex exponentiation is horribly complicated; it is certainly unstable and so can't be first order categorical.
+The study of $(\mathcal{C}, +, \cdot, \exp)$ leads one immediately to some extension of first order logic; the integers with all their arithmetic are first order definable in $(\mathcal{C}, +, \cdot, \exp)$ .
+Thus, the first order theory of complex exponentiation is horribly complicated; it is certainly unstable and so its first order theory cannot be categorical in power.
+That is, the first order theory of complex exponentiation cannot have exactly one model in each uncountable cardinal.
 One solution is to use infinitary logic to pin down the pathology.
 Insist that the kernel of the exponential map is fixed as a single copy of the integers while allowing the rest of the structure to grow.
-We describe in Section 5 Zilber's program to show, modulo certain (very serious) algebraic hypotheses, that $(\mathcal{C}, +, \cdot, \exp)$ can be axiomatized by a categorical $L{\omega_1,\omega}$ -sentence.
+We describe in Section ??
+Zilber's completed program to show, modulo certain (very serious) algebraic hypotheses, that $(\mathcal{C}, +, \cdot, \exp)$ can be axiomatized by a categorical $L{\omega_1,\omega}(Q)$ -sentence.